 Certainly!
 Hackathons are a great way to learn new skills, and there will be mentors on-site to help you along the way to help you build the best possible idea within 24 hours.

-No, we do not do travel reimbursements.
-You will need to pay for your own travel and accomodation.
+Unfortunately, we cannot provide travel reimbursements.
+You will need to pay for your own travel and accommodation.